mikbalyilmaz/mikbalyilmaz/README.md

 ## About Me
 I graduated in June 2024 with a undergrad degree in Econometrics from Ankara Hacı Bayram Veli University.
-My focus areas include **Financial Econometrics, Econometric Theory, Statistical Analysis, Data Analysis, Time Series Analysis, and Linear Algebra**.
+My focus areas include **Financial Econometrics, Econometric Theory, Probability& Statistics, Statistical Analysis, Data Analysis, Time Series Analysis, etc.**.
 My mathematical background covers an introductory level of university mathematics.
 During my undergraduate studies, I presented at several conferences, representing my university and gaining initial academic experience.
 I am currently preparing for graduate-level research and continuously improving my knowledge in statistics and econometrics.

 You are welcome to explore my GitHub profile for projects, research notes, and ongoing work.